-The $\O_K$-module $F_D$ is equipped with the quotient metrics (from $\E_D$) such that $F_D$ is a Hermitian vector bundle on $\spec \O_K$, noted by $\F_D$ this Hermitian vector bundle.
-Moreover, in the remainder part of this article, we denote by $r_1(D)$ the rank of the $\O_K$-module $F_D$. \begin{defi} We denote by $\F_D$ the Hermitian vector bundle on $\spec\O_K$ defined above from the map \eqref{evaluation map}.
-We say that the function which maps the positive integer $D$ to $\wmu(\F_D)$ is the \textit{arithmetic Hilbert-Samuel function} of $X$ with respect to the Hermitian line bundle $\overline{\O_{\mathbb P(\sE)}(1)}$. \end{defi} \begin{rema} With all the notations in Definition \ref{arithmetic hilbert function}.
+The $\O_K$-module $F_D$ is equipped with the quotient metrics (from $\E_D$) such that $F_D$ is a Hermitian vector bundle over $\spec \O_K$, noted by $\F_D$ this Hermitian vector bundle.
+Moreover, in the remainder part of this article, we denote by $r_1(D)$ the rank of the $\O_K$-module $F_D$. \begin{defi} We denote by $\F_D$ the Hermitian vector bundle over $\spec\O_K$ defined above from \eqref{evaluation map}.
+We define that the function which maps the positive integer $D$ to $\wmu(\F_D)$ is the \textit{arithmetic Hilbert-Samuel function} of $X$ with respect to the Hermitian line bundle $\overline{\O_{\mathbb P(\sE)}(1)}$. \end{defi} \begin{rema} With all the notations in Definition \ref{arithmetic hilbert function}.
 Let